Facts About Italy and Italians

 23. The Leaning Tower of Pisa is a famous bell tower in the city of Pisa.
 In Italian it is called la Torre Pendente di Pisa.
 It was built over a period of around 200 years.
 Construction began in 1173 and finished around 1373.

-It is the bell tower of the Cathedral of Pisa.
-It was built in three stages and is made of white marble.
-During the building of the third stage, the tower began to sink and to lean to one side due to poorly laid foundations.
+It is the bell tower of the Cathedral of Pisa and it is made of white marble.
+During the building of the third level, the tower began to sink and to lean to one side.

 Inside the Cathedral of Pisa are the relics of San Ranieri, the patron saint of Pisa.
 One of the bells of the Leaning Tower is named after the saint and it is called - la campana di San Ranieri.